ancyrweb/prup/README.md

 In the meantime, you should **really** block communications to your port *17997* and whitelist your own machines.
 This port shouldn't be accessible publicly until we figure out how to make it safe with minimal intervention.

-### Next Steps
+# Next Steps
 1. Whitelists / User Accounts : allow only specific machines to communicate with the server
 2. Creating and configure projects remotely : without having to get into the server to add one.
-3. Multiple commands set : so you can separate build, clear and other tasks in separate command groups.
+3. Multiple commands : so you can separate build, clear and other tasks in separate command groups.
+4. Multiple environments : one config file to deploy to multiple environments

-### Helping
+# Helping
-This project is still very prototypal and not ready for production use.
+This project is still prototypal and not ready for production use.
 Feedback and PRs are welcome !